 A) You cannot work and earn a substantial gainful living, either by doing your past work, or by attempting to do some type of other work

 B) That your condition is both totally disabling and potentially permanently disabling.

 What do we mean by "potentially permanently disabling"?
 Simply that social security views all approved claims as situations in which a person may always be disabled and unable to work.
-Nonetheless, social security also holds open the possibility that a claimant's condition may undergo medical improvement to the point that they can re-enter the workforce and earn a living.
-Medical improvement can only be verified through medical records and this is why all approved disability claims are scheduled to be reviewed at certain intervals.
+Nonetheless, social security also holds open the possibility that a claimant's condition may undergo medical improvement to the point that they can re-enter the workforce and earn a living, even if they are held to be fully disabled.

 Some cases will be reviewed each year, and some will be reviewed no sooner than every seven years.
 For the most part, though, the majority of cases will undergo a CDR, or continuing disability review, every three years (note: many cases that are "diaried" for three year reviews are often not actually reviewed until the fourth or fifth year, due to heavy workloads in social security field offices).

 However, regardless of when a claimant's continuing disability review occurs, the fact remains that the vast majority of claims are continued (i.e. "re-approved") upon review, which simply means that very individuals ever have their disability benefits stopped due to the conclusion that they were no longer disabled.